Smertig/banana/docs/api/tg/types/inline_query_result_gif.rst

    A valid URL for the GIF file.
 File size must not exceed 1MB

+   .. cpp:member:: string_t thumbnail_url

+   URL of the static (JPEG or GIF) or animated (MPEG4) thumbnail for the result

    .. cpp:member:: optional_t<integer_t> gif_width

    Optional.
 Width of the GIF